10 Ways Selling Your Home Can Impact Your Taxes

 of the military.
 That rule includes certain government and

 Peace Corps workers.
-For more on this topic, see Publication
+For more information on exceptions,

 Exclusion Limit.
 The most gain you can exclude from

 tax is $250,000.
 This limit is $500,000 for joint returns.
 The

 Net Investment Income Tax will not apply to the excluded gain.